yaseenkady/tree.pro/raw/17_endocrine/carcinoid.md

 # .

+The most common neuroendocrine tumor.

-Neuroendocrine tumor of the gastrointestinal system and lung.
+Common in gastrointestinal system and lung.

 # <